olnor18/SCCP-documentation/git/workflows.md

 This means that if you e.g. want to bump the version v1.0.0 to v1.0.1 your commit message to main should include the string '#patch'.
 There is no default version bump and therefore this workflow will fail if the commit message does not contain any of the three strings required to bump a specific version.

+### Helm Chart Version Check
+The [**Helm Chart Version Check**](../templates/github-workflows/check_helm_chart_version.yaml) workflow checks if the version in the chart/Charts.yaml file is a correct bump compared to the latest version tag on main.

 ### Build and release helm chart
 The [**Build and release helm chart**](../templates/github-workflows/build_release_helm_chart.yaml) workflow, lints, builds and releases a helm chart to github while creating a release tag from the version in the helm chart.
 The workflow is triggered when there is a push to main branch.